keepthrifty/keepthrifty.github.io/_posts/2017-08-22-from-push-to-pull.md

 The key to long-term productivity is to apply push and pull in the right ways and the Eisenhower Box is a great tool to help us.

-Here's my take on the Eisenhower Box, building in Push and Pull.
+Here's my take on the Eisenhower Box, building in the concepts of "push" and "pull".
 See below for an explanation of each quadrant.

 ![]({{site.url}}/img/posts/2017-08-22-from-push-to-pull/push-pull-eisenhower-400.png)